microbiomedata/docs/content/home/src/howto_guides/api_gui.md

 > Note: This guide was written with respect to NMDC API version `2.13.0`.

-## Retrieving Metadata using the _Metadata Access_ API Endpoints
+## Retrieving metadata using "Metadata access" API endpoints

-Metadata describing NMDC data (e.g. studies, biosamples, data objects, etc.) may be retrieved with GET requests, using the **[NMDC API Graphical User Interface (GUI)](https://api.microbiomedata.org/docs)**.
+Metadata describing NMDC data (e.g. studies, biosamples, data objects, etc.) may be retrieved with GET requests, using the [NMDC API Graphical User Interface (GUI)](https://api.microbiomedata.org/docs).
 The API GUI provides a guided user interface for direct access to NMDC metadata.
 People can use it to:

 1. perform granular, targeted queries.
 This is especially helpful if a user has a query that may not be supported by the [NMDC Data Portal](https://data.microbiomedata.org/) yet.
 2. learn about querying capabilities.
 It provides code snippets that can be used in scripts for programmatic access, i.e. the request `curl` commands and URLs provided in the responses (please see the examples below).